david-vanderson/dvui/src/backends/sdl3gpu/getting-shadercross.md

 We dont use it for much in this project beyond updating the small shaders which should never be updated

-the .txt files in this folder are the spirv reflect output, use those to help with aligning the zig implementation with the structure of the shaders.
+You can use `spirv-reflect compiled/spv/<any shader here>` to
+view reflection info from the spirv version, use that to update the fields nessecary in loadShaders() in sdl3gpu